 The more keys or buttons you have on an accordion, the wider amount of notes you can play, and the more versatile your accordion is.

 An accordion can have anywhere between 22 and 45 treble keys, and 8 and 185 bass keys.
 The most common amount of keys for a "full" accordion is 41 treble keys and 120 bass keys, but most players will do just fine with fewer than that.

-For learning, we recommend a 26/48 model — that is, an accordion with 26 treble keys and 48 bass keys.
+For learning, you should look for a 26/48 model — that is, an accordion with 26 treble keys and 48 bass keys.